coinbase/staking-client-library-go/README.md

 Prerequisite: [Go 1.21+](https://go.dev/doc/install)

 1. In a fresh directory, copy and paste one of the code samples below or any of our [provided examples](./examples) into an `example.go` file.

-2. Create and download an API key from the [Cloud Platform](https://portal.cloud.coinbase.com/access/api).
-3. Place the key named `.coinbase_cloud_api_key.json` at the root of your repository.
+2. Create a new API Key in the [portal](https://portal.cdp.coinbase.com/access/api) and paste the `apiKeyName` and `apiPrivateKey` into the `example.go` file.

-4. Setup a Go project and run the example :rocket:
+3. Setup a Go project and run the example :rocket:

    ```shell
    go mod init example